 These perks from Chase have the potential to be more valuable than the extra card features you get from Capital One with the VentureOne card.
 That’s especially true if you get the Visa Platinum version of the VentureOne.

 Terms & Fees

-The Sapphire Preferred costs $95 per year, and this fee is waived for the first year.
+The Sapphire Preferred costs $95 per year.
 There is no 0% intro rate, like you’ll get with the VentureOne before its 14.24%, 20.24%, or 24.24% Variable APR starts.
 The Sapphire Preferred has no fee for foreign transactions, like most travel cards.

 You’ll get a credit line of at least $5,000 with the Sapphire Preferred card.

 The $95 annual fee can be offset by spending about $2,970, if you earn at the 2X rate and get a good deal on a point transfer, like the one mentioned above.
 If you redeem through Ultimate Rewards, getting 1.25 cents per point, it would take $3,800 in spending to earn $95 worth of points.

 Read more in our Review of the Chase Sapphire Preferred Card

 It’s a very simple rewards program, with the same 1.5X-mile rate offered for every purchase.
 Your miles for the first year will be doubled, so you’ll end up getting 3X miles per dollar.

 Discover miles are worth 1 cent each, no matter how you redeem them.
 You can redeem for travel expenses, like the VentureOne.
 But you can also use them for regular cash back statement credits, which will simply reduce the balance of your account, and still get the full 1 cent per mile.
 This is unlike most other travel cards, which make you redeem for travel expenses to get the best value.
 So the the Discover card is more flexible than the VentureOne when it comes to redeeming miles.